SidRichardsQuantum/Shors_Algorithm_Simulation/THEORY.md

 (a^(r/2))^2 - 1 ≡ 0 (mod N)
 (a^(r/2) - 1)(a^(r/2) + 1) ≡ 0 (mod N)
 ```
+Hence $N$ divides the left-hand-side of the last line.
 Therefore, we can find the factors of $N$ from by finding $r$ (given that $r$ is even).
+(It is possible that trivial factors $1$ and $N$ are returned, such that the algorithm needs to be restarted with a different integer $a$.)

 This makes factoring $N$ a period-finding problem, which Shor's algorithm solves in polynomial time.
 Classical factorisation algorithms are exponentially complex for increasing $N$.